Leaving Cert Grinds

 What will be covered in these Leaving Cert Economics Grinds?

-Over the course of the academic year, Ronan will cover all aspects of the Leaving Cert Economics course in his weekly grinds.
-He focuses on the questions more commonly seen in the Leaving Cert along with the more challenging questions that can prove to be difficult for students.
+Over the course of the academic year, Rónán will cover all aspects of the Leaving Cert Economics course in his weekly grinds.
+He focuses on the questions more commonly seen in the Leaving Cert.
+There is also a focus on the more challenging questions that can prove to be difficult for students.
 Each student is given a microeconomics book and a macroeconomics book.
-These books will break down the Leaving Cert Economics marking scheme and they will include up to date information on current economic trends.
+These books will break down the Leaving Cert Economics marking scheme.
+Our books also include up to date information on current economic trends.
 There is no extra charge for these books.

 A booklet is also given to each student covering the short questions from the previous ten years.
 As a lot of these questions reappear these questions are covered in great detail in class.

 Meet your Economics Teacher – Rónán Murdock: Rónán Murdock is the Head Economics teacher at The Dublin Academy of Education.
 In 2012, just 3% of students nationwide got an A1 in Leaving Cert Economics; however, 32% of Rónán’s students achieved A1s.
 Rónán is the author of the Leaving Certificate Economics Revision textbook, and is a popular teacher amongst students due to his ability to help them relate to the subject.
 Rónán is known for instilling confidence in students due to his deep understanding of the syllabus and marking scheme.